inda18plusplus/cnol-karma-compiler/README.md

 - [ ] Make all builder functions safe.
 - [ ] Jump directly from section to section.
-- [ ] Reference jump tables across sequences
+- [ ] Reference jump tables across sequences.
 - [ ] Implement all instructions in the instruction builder.
 - [ ] Implement the double ended queue.
 - [ ] End world hunger.